 A tenancy agreement must include:

 - the name and address of the tenant and property manager/owner

 - the start and end date of the agreement (or state that it is periodic)

 - how the tenant should pay rent and how much is to be paid

 - contact details for nominated repairers

 - standard terms (what the tenant and the property manager/owner can and cannot do)

-- any special terms (these should be agreed in advance, e.g. a dog is allowed but must be kept outside)
+- any special terms (these should be agreed in advance, e.g. who is responsible for pool maintenance)

 Special terms can be added if the property manager/owner and tenant agree.

 The property manager/owner must provide the agreement to the tenant on or before the day the tenant occupies the property under the agreement.
 The tenant must then sign the agreement and return it to the property manager/owner within 5 days.